By Don McKenzie, NBCI Director

 At the height of the cacophony —arguably because of it— TPWD stood up, to begin exerting the needed and desired authoritative leadership.
 This ongoing process and its outcomes could prove to be illuminating.

 The Department convened a quail science meeting in March, inviting a handful of prominent quail research authorities, including NBCI Science Coordinator, Tom Dailey.
-The aim was to help TPWD evaluate the state of its quail data, determine if conservative regulations could help populations, and make recommendations on best next steps for TPWD.
+The aim was to help TPWD evaluate the state of its quail data, determine if conservative regulations could help populations, and make recommendations on the best next steps for TPWD.
 The science advisors concluded (1) conservative regulations would make no significant difference in quail populations at large scales, and (2) aggressively implementing quail habitat focus areas in collaboration with joint venture partnerships, to meet NBCI population objectives, would be the soundest immediate course of action.

 Following the science review, TPWD leadership immediately convened in early June the first joint meeting of its two key stakeholder groups – the Upland Game Bird Advisory Committee and the Quail Roundtable.
 This meeting brought together representatives of all the quail horsepower statewide, including nearly two dozen separate organizations and agencies.
 The day-long summit was moderated by TPWD Executive Director Carter Smith, with his commission, deputy, wildlife chief, statewide quail coordinator and numerous other TPWD biologists engaged.
-The purpose was to present the results of the science team’s review, lay out TPWD’s preferred course of action (keep regulations the same, but aggressively implement quail focus areas with monitoring), and give everyone a chance to have their say.
+The purpose was to present the results of the science team’s review, layout TPWD’s preferred course of action (keep regulations the same, but aggressively implement quail focus areas with monitoring), and give everyone a chance to have their say.

-My presentation at the summit included this text slide, with a theme of the need for sustained assertive leadership at all levels—national, state and local— with constructive collaboration up and down among all levels.
+My presentation at the summit included this text slide, with a theme of the need for sustained assertive leadership at all levels—national, state, and local— with constructive collaboration up and down among all levels.
 But for quail, the authoritative leadership must be centered with the state agency—with TPWD for Texas quail.
 Without the states in the lead, I am convinced no amount of local or national activity has much chance to solve a statewide quail problem.

 I left Texas gratified to have witnessed and participated in an influential demonstration of much-needed state leadership for quail.
 Follow-through is the next key, of course, but the commitment I detected from TPWD leaders gives me hope the state has climbed in the saddle to stay for a while.
 Just as important, I perceived the state’s vital partners standing ready to pitch in to help the collective cause in their various own ways.
-That resulting collaborative spirit gives me renewed hope for Texas, and could offer a useful model for others.
+That resulting collaborative spirit gives me renewed hope for Texas and could offer a useful model for others.

 The National Bobwhite Conservation Initiative (NBCI) is the unified strategic effort of 25 state fish and wildlife agencies and various conservation organizations – all under the umbrella of the National Bobwhite Technical Committee – to restore wild populations of bobwhite quail in this country to levels comparable to 1980.
 Visit: www.bringbackbobwhites.org